-- 1.1 Chapter 3 of the draft determination main document provides a comprehensive explanation of our approach to the establishment, reporting and monitoring of outputs and outcomes for PC21. - 1.2 It explains how we define outputs and how we have engaged with consumers, the company and other stakeholders to establish measures which are meaningful and drive improvements in performance - 1.3 It also summarises the key outputs that will be used for assessing delivery in the PC21 period and the key benefits that these are expected to deliver. - 1.4 This annex provides a detailed explanation of how we have established the annual targets that have been in PC21 for each of the outputs listed in the summary tables presented in Chapter 3 of the main document and in section 8.0 of this document below.
+- 1.1 Chapter 3 of the final determination main report provides a comprehensive explanation of our approach to the establishment, reporting and monitoring of outputs and outcomes for PC21. - 1.2 It explains how we define outputs and how we have engaged with consumers, the company and other stakeholders to establish measures which are meaningful and drive improvements in performance. - 1.3 It also summarises the key outputs that will be used for assessing delivery in the PC21 period and the key benefits that these are expected to deliver. - 1.4 This annex provides further detail on how the annual PC21 targets for each of the outputs listed in the summary tables in Chapter 3 of the main document and in section 8.0 below, have been established.